 While attending law school, Andrew obtained exceptional experience and high achievements.
 He participated in his school's criminal law clinic and was an intern with the Committee for Public Counsel Services, the Massachusetts public defender organization, where he represented clients on a variety of criminal matters.
 He also worked at the Immigration Legal Services Clinic within the Jerome N. Frank Yale Legal Services Organization and had an externship with the Honorable U.S. Magistrate Judge Kenneth P. Neiman in the United States District Court for the District of Massachusetts.
 In addition, Andrew received the Norman Prance Award for Academic Excellence, the Oliver Wendell Holmes, Jr. Scholarship, and CALI Excellence Awards in thirteen topics, including Gender and Criminal Law, Criminal Procedure: Adjudication, Criminal Procedure: Investigation, and Criminal Procedure: Simulation.

 Before attending law school, Andrew obtained a bachelor’s degree in computer science from the University of Massachusetts, Amherst.
 Upon graduation, he served a year in AmeriCorps, where he assisted with natural disaster relief.
-He then returned to Massachusetts and worked in the information technology field for four years as a system administrator and web developer.
+He then returned to Massachusetts and worked in the information technology field for four years as a system administrator and web application developer.

 - Note, An Embezzlement Intermezzo: Scheming to Side-Step Toussie v.
 U.S.'s Continuing Offense Test, 35 W. New Eng.
 L. Rev. 249 (2013).